4health Grain Free Dog Food Review (Canned)

 First, we’re always disappointed to find artificial coloring in any pet food.
 That’s because coloring is used to make the product more appealing to humans – not your dog.
 After all, do you really think your dog cares what color his food is?

-In addition, we find flaxseed, one of the best plant sources of healthy omega-3 fatty acids.
-Provided they’ve first been ground into a meal, flax seeds are also rich in soluble fiber.
+In addition, we find flaxseed meal, one of the best plant-based sources of healthy omega-3 fatty acids.
+Flax meal is particularly rich in soluble fiber.

 However, flaxseed contains about 19% protein, a factor that must be considered when judging the actual meat content of this dog food.